-You will need a minimum of four GCSE’s at grade C or above (including English Language) or a BTEC Level 2 Diploma in Travel and Tourism at merit grade or distinction (including GCSE grade C or above in English Language).
+You will need a minimum of four GCSE’s at grade 4 or above (including English Language) or a BTEC Level 2 Diploma in Travel and Tourism or NCFE Level 2 Extended Certificate in Travel and Tourism at merit grade or higher (including GCSE grade 4 or above in English Language).
 You may also be required to undertake an interview.

 What are the key things you'll learn?

 The course will help to prepare you for progression into employment or higher education and includes;

 - Investigating the Travel and Tourism sector

 - The Business of Travel and Tourism